Links

 Choosing 100 quality will not improve an already low-quality video.
 However, it will increase the size of the video file.
 It is recommended to not use a 100 quality setting.

 Default Value - 50.
-You can be change automatic video quality optimization setting from the dashboard.
+You can change default quality setting from the dashboard.

 Video at quality 90